kowsalyasumathi/EXP.NO.5-Simulation-of-Signal-Sampling-Using-Various-Types/README.md

     iii) Flat Top Sampling

 # AIM:
-To study and analyze the sampling of natural, ideal and flat top sampling.
+To study and analyze the sampling of natural, ideal and flat top sampling

 # SOFTWARE REQUIRED:
 Google colab software(python)